 The great thing about Athens shopping is that you can find anything you want within walking distance.
 If you are during Christmas in Athens, and you stay for January as well, then you shouldn’t miss the January Sales with prices that would make it worth a trip every year.

 A top-rated department store is Attika Department Store, one block away from Syntagma Sq.
 Alternatively go to Ermou, the main pedestrian shopping street of Athens, which has a wide variety of shopping and is always full of musicians, clowns, mimes, jugglers, and all kinds of entertainment.
 For posh shopping go to the Kolonaki area or to any of the larger Malls located outside of Athens’ center, such as the Golden Hall and The Mall Athens.

 And when you get tired of shopping stop at any of the many outdoor cafes with overhead heaters on and order a strong cup of coffee or a delicious hot chocolate.

 13. Learn Greek Christmas Greetings

-There is no better way to make a Greek person happy than wish him Merry Christmas in the Greek language!
+There is no better way to make a Greek person happy than to wish him/her Merry Christmas in the Greek language!
 The most common list of wishes and greetings that you can use while visiting Greece at Christmas are:

 - Chronia Polla! – Wishing someone to have many years of life, suitable for Christmas, New Year’s Eve, and Easter!